ylacaute/ez-Dashing/README.md

 # ez-Dashing

 __ez-Dashing__ is customizable free dashboard tool, build with React and Spring Boot, for agile development team.
 The project is very young but in active development.
 All contributions are welcome.

+Please note this project was made quickly and I am currently thinking about a new code design/architecture to build a more robust solutioN.

 # Features
  - __Responsive__ (all supports, also on huge screens with scaling SVG)